 What is that price?
 I’m talking about burnout, compromised wellbeing, an unfocused mind, and spreading yourself too thin.
 None of this is a secret.
 These are common side-effects of “success.”
 But are they necessary?
 And more to the point, can you afford them?

-According to a recent article from Popular Science magazine, chronic stress could be killing us.
+According to this article from Popular Science magazine, chronic stress could be killing us.
 Looking at the latest research, they put together a list of stress’s adverse affects from “the cellular level on up to our major biological systems.”
 From the health of our nervous, cardiovascular, and digestive systems to our cells, immunity, metabolism, and sleep, the effect of chronic stress is devastating.

 Fortunately, it’s never too late to put down this addiction and start stimulating your “relaxation response,” as defined by Harvard Professor, Dr. Herbert Benson, one of the pioneers of mind-body medicine.
 Developing a meditation habit can help you achieve that balance as you develop an inner wellspring of confidence and well being.